Course and Credit Information

-Students are considered freshmen until they have completed 29 credit hours; sophomores have completed 30 to 59 credit hours; juniors have completed 60 to 89 credit hours; and seniors have completed 90 or more credit hours.
+Students are considered freshmen until they have completed over 29 credit hours; sophomores have completed 30 to 59 credit hours; juniors have completed 60 to 89 credit hours, and seniors have completed 90 or more credit hours.

-The course load for a full-time undergraduate student is 12 to 18 credit hours per academic term.
-A student is considered part time if enrolled in fewer than 12 credit hours in any given semester.
-A student must be enrolled in 6 credit hours each term to be considered half-time.
+An undergraduate student is considered full-time if they are enrolled in a minimum of 12 credit hours per academic term.
+A student is considered part-time if enrolled in fewer than 12 credit hours in an academic term.

 Students are not permitted to take more than 18 credit hours without the written consent of the dean of the college in which they are enrolled.
-The university reserves the right to limit a student’s program when it is obvious that the student has enrolled for more work than should be undertaken.
-A student on probation is limited to 12 credit hours of work during the fall and spring and 6 credit hours of work in the summer.
+The university reserves the right to limit a student’s course load when determined to be in the student's best interest.
+A student on academic probation is limited to 12 credit hours of work during the fall and spring and six credit hours of work in the summer.

-Courses offered at Roosevelt University are identified by a subject area abbreviation and number.
-The course numbering system helps advisors and students find appropriate courses.
-Numbers also differentiate courses that are appropriate for particular populations of students.
+Courses offered at Roosevelt University are identified by a subject area abbreviation and a course number.
+Course numbers differentiate courses that are appropriate for particular populations of students and identify varying levels of content in programs of study.
+The course numbering system also helps advisors and students find appropriate courses.
 Courses are categorized in the following levels:

 Developmental courses carry numbers below 100 (0-99).
 Such coursework is confined to English composition, Math and the English Language Program.
 Developmental courses focus on bringing students’ skills to the college level.
-These courses carry no credit toward the hours required for the degree, although they count for purposes of tuition and financial aid.
+These courses carry no credit toward the hours required for the degree, although they count for tuition and financial aid purposes.

 Lower-division courses are numbered 100 to 299.
-These courses are intended primarily for freshmen and sophomores.
-They may be taken by juniors and seniors.
+These courses are intended primarily for freshmen and sophomores, but juniors and seniors may also take them.
 Transfer credit accepted from two-year colleges usually corresponds to 100- and 200-level offerings.
 Lower-division courses include introductory or survey courses without prerequisites.
 However, certain classes carry prerequisites, especially those open to students with majors outside the departments offering the courses.
-Prerequisites are published yearly in the university catalog, and are also viewable in the Course Finder class schedule for each semester.
+Prerequisites are published yearly in the university catalog and are also viewable in the Course Finder class schedule for each semester.